 The standard bearers (M/F for both distances) will be immortalized in a manner similar to Lord Stanley's Cup by having their name and date tacked on to the staff.
 The fastest people will get their due as well, beer or soda, as the age and tastes dictate.

 if you are not able to run the course but would like one of these wicked cool shirts ($30 - S to XL; $31.50 - XXL; 32.50 - XXXL), send me an e-mail at email@example.com and we'll work something out.
-At least $5 of every purchase goes to BSSD and BVF; everything else goes towards the cost of the shirt.
+At least $5 of every purchase goes to BSSD and BVF; everything else goes towards the cost of the item.
 Buy many of them and be the envy of those who missed out.

 If you have any questions about this race, click the button below.

 Like this page and invite your friends on Facebook.